Dating these days is, frankly, a bit of a disappointment.

 You ride a gauntlet of emotion: lingering hope, excitement and resentment.
 And yet the end result is rarely worth the drama.
 Why continue to invest?

 Divorce rates are on the up , especially among women aged 30-39 and men aged 45-49.
 And this isn’t necessarily a bad thing.
-Women, in particular, hold greater financial independence (conversely, being in a relationship may harm us financially, not least when it comes to having children).
+Women, in particular, hold greater financial independence.
 With the stigma of being single well and truly blitzed, both men and women are asserting their right to be happy – and often childfree.

 It’s no surprise that this new-found appetite for singledom goes hand-in-hand with an increase in solo travel.
 Single people generally have more resource to travel the world on a whim.
 They tend to connect with people better and hold a greater sense of self-development and growth, too.
 So, if more single people are travelling the world solo, why not skip dating and instead just focus on meeting new people along the way?